ourresearch/openalex-docs/how-to-use-the-api/get-lists-of-entities/paging.md

 * Get 200 results on the second page:\
   [`https://api.openalex.org/works?page=2&per-page=200`](https://api.openalex.org/works?page=2\&per-page=200)

-Basic paging only works for to read the first 10,000 results of any list.
+Basic paging only works to get the first 10,000 results of any list.
 If you want to see more than 10,000 results, you'll need to use [cursor paging](paging.md#cursor-paging).

 ### Cursor paging